Referendum Date: March 3, 2020

-What were the results of the space needs analysis for City Hall?
+What were the results of the space needs analysis for the Police Department?

 The current city hall/police department was built in the early 1990s and dedicated in about 1994.
-There have been no significant renovations to the City Hall portion of the facility since it was completed in 1994.
-The old bank building has received several renovations throughout its time in Carlisle.
-This poses some unique challenges in the renovation process.
+The only renovations have been adding some walls to create an enclosed storage space in the police department’s garage since it was completed in 1994.

 What are we going to do about parking?

-What are the estimated costs for city hall?
+What are the estimated costs for the police department?

-Estimated construction costs include complete renovation of the building including redesigning the vault into a conference room, creation of a city council chambers, relocation of the restroom facilities, addition of an additional access, repaving of the adjacent parking lot, and complete replacement of the mechanical systems, amongst other items.
+Estimated construction costs include complete renovation of the building including refinishing the current council chambers into a public safety training room, expansion of evidence storage, addition of security windows, fencing off the adjacent parking lot, adding a sally port and complete replacement of the mechanical systems, amongst other items.

-The construction costs for this come to an estimated $882,394.
+The construction costs for this come to $882,394.
 In all construction projects, either commercial or residential, it is wise to build in contingencies.
-Contingencies for design, construction, and general fees comes to an additional $308,838.
-Additionally, around $60,000 in inflation is being accounted for bringing the total cost of construction to around $1,250,792.
-This does not factor in soft costs though.
-These include items required for construction like site surveys, asbestos abatement, inspections, architectural design fees, signage, audio visual equipment, and furniture, to name a few.
+Contingencies for design, construction, and general fees comes to an additional $470,855.
+Additionally, around $181,615 in inflation over 2 years is being accounted for bringing the total cost of construction to around $1,997,773.
+This does not factor in soft costs.
+These include items required for construction like site surveys, soil borings, inspections, architectural design fees, signage, audio visual equipment, and furniture, to name a few.
 It also includes the cost to issue bond notes.
-The addition of all of these soft costs which would give us a turn-key building that is fully furnished for 3 departments.
-This raises the total amount of the upcoming referendum to around $1,850,000.
+The addition of all of these soft costs which would give us a fully furnished turn-key building.
+This raises the total amount of the upcoming referendum to a not-to-exceed amount of $2,900,000.